csquare-d/k8s-training/Soapbox.md

 # Understanding Kubernetes: Purpose, Trade-offs, and When to Use It

-A practical guide to understanding what Kubernetes is, why it exists, and whether it's the right choice for your project.
+A practical guide to understanding what Kubernetes is, why it exists, and whether it's the right choice for your project and career.

 ## Why I Made This Training